 |The Duke and Duchess of York on a holiday with their two daughters, Princess Elizabeth and Princess Margaret Rose.|

-She was the last royal mother to have the Home Secretary beside her on her birth.
+She was the last royal mother to have the Home Secretary beside her when she gave birth.
 She gave birth to a healthy baby on April 21, 1926 (the future Queen Elizabeth II).
 The Home Secretary arrived for her (a custom at that time) to ensure that all heirs to the throne were actually the child of royal parents and not substitute.

 Her second daughter, Margaret Rose, was the first royal baby to be born in Scotland for over 300 years.
 A huge bonfire was lit on a hill near the castle to celebrate the royal birth.

 She was the greatest support King George VI ever had.
-When King Edward VIII abdicated in December 1936 to marry Wallis Simpson, the woman she loved, Bertie was reluctant to accept the throne, but the Duchess of York rallied behind his support.
-“There wouldn’t me no Royal Family today if it hadn’t been for her,” a courtier noted.
+When King Edward VIII abdicated in December 1936 to marry Wallis Simpson, the woman he loved, Bertie was reluctant to accept the throne, but the Duchess of York rallied behind his support.
+“There wouldn’t be no Royal Family today if it hadn’t been for her,” a courtier noted.

 She was the last Empress of India.
 In 1947, India gained its independence.